nolan-m/twilio-texting-app-rails/README.md

 Build an app that lets users send text messages to their friends.

--DONE-As a user, I want to send a text message to a phone number, so that I can send texts from the web.
+-DONE- As a user, I want to send a text message to a phone number, so that I can send texts from the web.

-As a user, I want to save contacts to an address book, so that it's easy to text them again without re-typing their phone number.
+-DONE- As a user, I want to save contacts to an address book, so that it's easy to text them again without re-typing their phone number.

 As a user, I want to send a message to more than one person at once, so that I can mass text my friends.